Firoja Begum Chino

 Firoja Begum Chino (ফিরোজা বেগম) was an Awami League politician and a former member of the Bangladesh Parliament from a reserved seat.

 Early life

-Chino was born on 23 February 1961 and she has a S.S.C. degree.
+Chino was born on 23 February 1961.
+She has a Secondary School Certificate.

 Career

 Chino was elected to parliament from a reserved seat as a Bangladesh Awami League candidate in 2014.
 She is the president of the Rangamati District unit of the Bangladesh Mohila Awami League.

-Chino's daughter, Naznin Anwar, filed sued journalists under the Digital Security Act after they reported alcohol was being sold illegally at her restaurant at the Rangamati DC Park.
+Chino's daughter, Naznin Anwar, sued journalists under the Digital Security Act after they reported alcohol was being sold illegally at her restaurant at the Rangamati DC Park.